We are well acquainted with doing annoying things for our kids.

 Ask yourself whether your partner would be able to maintain the same standard of living without your income.
 Would they need to move to a different house or apartment?
 Would they need to get a job in a very quick hurry in order to make ends meet?
 If so, life insurance might be a way to provide a cushion to reduce the stress on your spouse.

-Besides kids, debt is the main financial factor to take into account when you’re thinking about if life insurance is worthwhile.
+Besides kids, debt is another important financial factor to take into account when you’re thinking about if life insurance is worthwhile.
 Owning a home (and paying off a mortgage) is one of the biggest sources of debt for most people.
 Unlike some student loans, mortgage debt won’t disappear if you die (cosigned loans won’t go away, either, so keep that in mind when you’re adding up debt).

 If you and your spouse share debt, you should have a plan so neither one of you gets stuck with too much to handle alone should the worst case happen.
-(Here are six kinds of debts you might leave behind even after you pass away.)

 If your family will need to pay estate tax, a life insurance policy could help offset those costs.
 Of course, this is irrelevant unless you have a very large estate.
-In 2021, you don't have to worry about federal estate tax until your assets exceed $11.7 million.
+In 2025, you don't have to worry about federal estate tax until your assets exceed $13.99 million.

-If you have co-founders of your business or employees whom you want to watch out for in your absence, you might consider a life insurance policy to provide them with a buffer if something were to happen to you.
+If you have co-founders of your business or employees whom you want to watch out for in your absence, you might consider a life insurance policy to help provide them with a buffer if something were to happen to you.

 If something happened to either you or your partner, the surviving spouse may face financial struggles in retirement, on top of the loss of not growing old together.
 This isn’t to say that you should buy a life insurance policy instead of saving for retirement!
 Your best plan is to save in retirement accounts like 401(k)s or IRAs throughout your working life.

 But if your or your spouse’s early death might cut those retirement savings short, a term life insurance payout can help replace what you’d planned to save over the course of your career.
-(Here's what to do if you receive a life insurance payout.)

 If you’re financially self-sufficient, your life insurance needs are less about a contingency plan for retirement and other expenses.